MiSTer-devel/mr-fusion/README.md

 # Mr. Fusion - Universal MiSTer installation image

+Mr. Fusion is a tiny, custom Linux distribution designed to run on the DE10-Nano and install MiSTer.

-Mr. Fusion provides a compact image that you can download and flash onto an SD card of any size with a tool like [Apple Pi Baker](https://www.tweaking4all.com/software/macosx-software/applepi-baker-v2/), [balenaEtcher](https://www.balena.io/etcher/), [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) or even [dd](https://en.wikipedia.org/wiki/Dd_%28Unix%29).
+It comes in the form of a compact image that you can download and flash onto an SD card of any size with a tool like [Apple Pi Baker](https://www.tweaking4all.com/software/macosx-software/applepi-baker-v2/), [balenaEtcher](https://www.balena.io/etcher/), [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) or even [dd](https://en.wikipedia.org/wiki/Dd_%28Unix%29).

 When you put this SD card into your DE10-nano and start it up, it will